DOMESTIC ABUSE & SEXUAL VIOLENCE

 Phone: 734-971-9781

-on a non-denominational basis.
-This website serves as a resource for a variety of people affected by violence in
+non-denominational basis.
+This website serves as a resource for a variety of people affected by violence in different

-different ways.
+ways.
 Please look at the links below for the category that best suits your needs to get started.
-Costs are
+Costs are on a sliding

 Jewish Family Services of Metro Detroit